alfredessa/gitdemo/README.md

 # GIT DEMO REPOSITORY

-This line was added locally.
+- This line was added locally.
-Added second line to local repository.
+- Added second line to local repository.
+- Added third line in remote repository.